discourse/discourse/docs/INSTALL-cloud.md

 - The default of **Ubuntu 18.04 LTS x64** works fine.
 At minimum, a 64-bit Linux OS with a kernel version of 3.10+ is required.

 - The default of **1 GB** RAM works fine for small Discourse communities.
-We recommend 2 GB RAM for larger communities.
+We recommend 2 GB RAM for larger communities. **Note that for cloud servers with SSD storage, at least 3 GB RAM should be chosen, otherwise Discourse will automatically create a swap file which is not recommended on SSDs.**

 - The default of **New York** is a good choice for most US and European audiences.
 Or select a region that is geographically closer to your audience.